Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 21:42 Yeah.

-21:45 Actually, it's kind of an interesting idea.
+21:43 Actually, it's kind of an interesting idea.

-21:46 It's on Friday, which I'm normally like, you know, going to other talks and other stuff
+21:46 It's on Friday, which I'm normally like, you know, going to other talks and other stuff on Fridays.

-22:02 But there's also like, there's a lot less people in there.
+22:02 But there's also, like, there's a lot less people in there.

-22:05 So, there might be opportunities to do some other piggyback sub-conferences before or
+22:05 So there might be opportunities to do some other piggyback subconferences before or after as well in the future.

 22:15 Yeah.